Residence permit card

 If you are outside of Sweden

 If you need a visa to travel to Sweden you have to visit the Swedish embassy or consulate-general in order to have your picture and your fingerprints taken.
 Not all embassies or consulates-general have the possibility to photograph you and take your fingerprints.
-Read more at the website of the embassy or consulate-general for information about visiting hours.
+Read more at the website of the embassy or consulate general before your visit.

 If you don’t need a visa to travel to Sweden, you will be photographed and fingerprinted in Sweden.
 You must visit the Migration Agency as soon as possible after receiving a residence permit and arriving in Sweden.